LiDaKrA/FuhSen-reactive/README.md

     $ docker run -d -p 9000:9000 --volumes-from fuhsen-conf --name fuhsen lidakra/fuhsen

 ### Run
+Fuhsen can be started using Sbt or the Typesafe activator.

+#### Run with Sbt
+From the project root folder run the command

+    $ sbt start

+The Fuhsen server will listen on port 9000.

+#### Run with Typesafe Activator
-In order to run the app navigate until project folder, then execute command "activator ui", once the UI is launched go to Run tab and select "Run app".
+From the project root folder execute the command "activator ui".
+The application is going to be compiled and launched at the following address: http://localhost:9000.
+Once the UI is launched in the browser go to the Run tab and select "Run app".
-The application is going to be compiled and launched in the following address: http://localhost:9000

 ### Example Usage